gigigoapps/mongo-migrations/README.md

 ### Usage

-* Create a folder in your project directory, for example: **/src/Gigigo/Migrations**
+* Create a folder in your project directory, for example: **/src/Gigigo/Migrations** (set this folder into app.php like "$versionsPath")
 * Adds a file version for each new version you want to apply in the database.
 * The file name must begin with the letter "V" followed by the version number.
 * The first file must be "V1" ( **/src/Gigigo/Migrations/V1.php** )